pojntfx/adwaita-gtk-ubuntu-legacy/README.md

-# We are have moved to [a new repository](https://github.com/pojntfx/adwaita-gtk-ubuntu)!
+# We have moved to [a new repository](https://github.com/pojntfx/adwaita-gtk-ubuntu)!

 # Ubuntu LTS 18.04 Unofficial Adwaita GTK Theme Evaluation